Guide: Port Forwarding in NetGear Routers

 Visual representation of a blocked connection because the used port is not forwarded

-If we’re talking about consumer-grade routers from NetGear, there are three types of port forwarding that you can typically perform:
+When using consumer-grade NetGear routers, there are three primary types of port forwarding you might encounter:

-The 3 Main Ways to Forward a NetGear Router
+The 3 Main Ways to Forward Ports on a NetGear Router

-• UPnP (Universal Plug and Play) – This is similar to port forwarding, but it does not require any intervention on your part You only need to enable UPnP in your router settings from your web browser.
-If you use UPnP, it’s good practice to utilize security firewalls since UPnP can expose you to untrustworthy networks.
+• UPnP (Universal Plug and Play) – This method is similar to port forwarding but requires minimal configuration.
+You only need to enable UPnP in your router settings from a web browser.
+While UPnP offers convenience, it’s recommended to use additional security firewalls, as UPnP can expose your network to untrusted devices.

 How to Forward Ports on a NetGear Router

-For the fast and easy approach, enable Universal Plug and Play (UPnP) and this should allow your router to automatically forward the required ports without any type of manual intervention.
+For the fastest and simplest solution, you can enable Universal Plug and Play (UPnP).
+This enables your router to automatically forward the required ports, eliminating the need for manual configuration.

-If your router does not support UPnP or you want to be 100% sure that a specific port is forwarded, going the manual route is the way to do it.
+If your router does not support UPnP, or if you need to ensure a specific port is forwarded, manual port forwarding is the best solution.

 1. Forward Ports on NetGear Routers via UPnP

-Note: UPnP (Universal Plug and Play) is an industry-standard that allows devices on the same local network to discover and connect to each other using conventional networking protocols (such as TCP/IP, HTTP, and DHCP).
+Note: UPnP (Universal Plug and Play) is an industry-standard protocol that lets devices on the same local network discover and connect using common networking protocols such as TCP/IP, HTTP, and DHCP.

 Enabling UPnP on your NetGear router